Representation theory of SU(2): Most important irreducible representations and their applications

 Representations of SU(2) describe non-relativistic spin, due to being a double covering of the rotation group of Euclidean 3-space.
 Relativistic spin is described by the representation theory of SL2(C), a supergroup of SU(2), which in a similar way covers SO+(1;3), the relativistic version of the rotation group.
 SU(2) symmetry also supports concepts of isobaric spin and weak isospin, collectively known as isospin.

 The representation with $m = 1$ (i.e., $l = 1/2$ in the physics convention) is the 2 representation, the fundamental representation of SU(2).
 When an element of SU(2) is written as a complex 2 × 2 matrix, it is simply a multiplication of column 2-vectors.
-It is known in physics as the spin-½ and, historically, as the multiplication of quaternions (more precisely, multiplication by a unit quaternion).
+It is known in physics as the spin-1/2 and, historically, as the multiplication of quaternions (more precisely, multiplication by a unit quaternion).
 This representation can also be viewed as a double-valued projective representation of the rotation group SO(3).

 The representation with $m = 2$ (i.e., $l = 1$) is the 3 representation, the adjoint representation.
 It describes 3-d rotations, the standard representation of SO(3), so real numbers are sufficient for it.
 Physicists use it for the description of massive spin-1 particles, such as vector mesons, but its importance for spin theory is much higher because it anchors spin states to the geometry of the physical 3-space.
 This representation emerged simultaneously with the 2 when William Rowan Hamilton introduced versors, his term for elements of SU(2).
 Note that Hamilton did not use standard group theory terminology since his work preceded Lie group developments.

 The $m = 3$ (i.e. $l = 3/2$) representation is used in particle physics for certain baryons, such as the Δ.